 They were divorced on June 21, 1924, by order of the Allegheny County Court of Common Pleas.
 At the time, George was age 25 and had just moved from 522 Wallace Street in Wilkinsburg to 556 Oakwood Street in Pittsburgh, while Virginia made her home at 1103˝ Sarah Street in the city's South Side.

-Virginia remarried seven years after the divorce, in 1931, and had two daughters.
+Virginia remarried seven years after the divorce, in 1931, and bore two daughters.
 She passed away in Fairmont, Marion County, WV in 1988 at the age of 85.

 On Nov.
-5, 1924, George married Esther M. Bader (1900-1964), the daughter of Mathias and Mary (Donovan) Bader.
+5, 1924, George married Esther Marie Bader (July 22, 1900-1964), the daughter of Mathias and Mary (Donovan) Bader.
 She was a native of Martins Ferry, OH and was working as a cashier in Pittsburgh.
 A niece remembered that she was "so tiny."

 In the 1930 Pittsburgh City Directory, George is listed as a clerk at the Gulf Refining Co., residing at 7058 Monticello.